 Local Control Accountability Plan/WASC Plan

 Through the implementation of the Western Association of Schools & Colleges (WASC) plan and Local Control Accountability Plan (LCAP), MWA engages in authentic stakeholder reviews and input on everything from budget to facilities and curriculum.
 MWA utilizes its School Site Council (SSC) as a critical stakeholder review group that reviews, informs, and recommends expenditures as part of the budget development and approval process.
-The MWA Board of Directors approves budgets upon recommendaitons from the Finance Committee for Making Waves and the MWA SSC.
+The MWA Board of Directors approves budgets upon recommendations from the Finance Committee for Making Waves and the MWA SSC.
 The mid-year LCAP review, curriculum review, and WASC review act as internally driven “programmatic audits” assessing progress against designated goals.

 Other Financial Reports